-This property is similar to the subject in flood zone, water access, and improvement condition, having a clubhouse in good condition.
+This property is similar to the subject in flood zone and water access.
 However, the property is superior to the subject regarding location, being in Colusa County, which is known for its superior hunting areas.
-Additionally, the property is significantly smaller than the subject, indicating a higher unit value.
+Additionally, the property is improved with a clubhouse in good condition which contributed value to the sale.
 Overall, the sale is considered far superior to the subject and indicates a value below \$7,661 per acre.

 This is the sale of a 146-acre duck club located off Goodyear Road in the Suisun Marsh.
 The property sold in February of 2018 for \$850,000, or \$5,822 per acre.
 The listing broker reported that the sale was at market and that it was an all-cash transaction.
 The property was improved with a clubhouse, barn, and storage shed at the time of sale.
 The site also had four duck blinds, a well with non-potable water, and a septic system.
 Electricity was hooked into the site.
 The broker reported that the improvements were in good condition at the time of sale and that the levees on site were also in good condition.
 The buyer intends to continue using the property as a duck club.
-The site is accessed by a gravel road and across a small slough, but is overall considered fairly direct.
+The site is accessed by a gravel road and across a small slough but is overall considered fairly direct.